brunokoga/Montevideo/additionalMonsters_dir/frostWorm.md

 Special Abilities

-**[Cold](monsters/creatureTypes#_cold-subtype) (Su)** A frost worm's body generates intense [cold](monsters/creatureTypes#_cold-subtype), allowing it to deal an additional 4d6 [cold](monsters/creatureTypes#_cold-subtype) damage with its bite attack.
-Any creature that attacks a frost worm with an unarmed strike or a natural weapon takes 1d6 points of [cold](monsters/creatureTypes#_cold-subtype) damage per successful hit.
-A creature that grapples or is grappled by a frost worm takes 4d6 points of [cold](monsters/creatureTypes#_cold-subtype) damage per round the grapple is maintained.
+**[Cold](monster_dir/creatureTypes#_cold-subtype) (Su** A frost worm's body generates intense [cold](monster_dir/creatureTypes#_cold-subtype, allowing it to deal an additional 4d6 [cold](monster_dir/creatureTypes#_cold-subtype damage with its bite attack.
+Any creature that attacks a frost worm with an unarmed strike or a natural weapon takes 1d6 points of [cold](monster_dir/creatureTypes#_cold-subtype damage per successful hit.
+A creature that grapples or is grappled by a frost worm takes 4d6 points of [cold](monster_dir/creatureTypes#_cold-subtype) damage per round the grapple is maintained.

-**Death Throes (Su)** When killed, a frost worm explodes in a 100-foot-radius burst that deals 12d6 [cold](monsters/creatureTypes#_cold-subtype) damage and 8d6 piercing damage (DC 23 Reflex half).
+**Death Throes (Su** When killed, a frost worm explodes in a 100-foot-radius burst that deals 12d6 [cold](monster_dir/creatureTypes#_cold-subtype) damage and 8d6 piercing damage (DC 23 Reflex half).
 The save DC is Constitution-based.

 **Trill (Su)** As a full-round action, a frost worm can emit a strange trilling sound that affects all creatures within a 100-foot radius.
-Creatures must succeed on a DC 18 Will save or be fascinated for as long as the worm continues to trill (the frost worm can maintain this trill by concentrating).
+Creatures must succeed on a DC 18 Will save or be fascinated for as long as the worm continues to trill (the frost worm can maintain this trill by concentrating.
 Once a creature has resisted or broken the effect, it cannot be affected again by that same frost worm's trill for 24 hours.
 This is a sonic mind-affecting effect.
 The save DC is Charisma-based.

 With armor-crushing jaws, flesh that radiates cold, and a terrible keening cry capable of holding creatures fascinated, frost worms are apex predators of the frozen tundra and glaciers.
 In the frost worms' far-reaching hunting grounds, they fear only the remorhaz, for the heat generated by an enraged remorhaz causes intense pain to a frost worm.